stupidestmodder/TuneBloom/README.md

 - Playback for every type of sound!
 - Sequence (`BFSEQ`) editor!
 - Bank (`BFBNK`) editor!
-- Edit every single property of the BFSAR!
+- Edit every single property of the `BFSAR`!
 - And more!

 ## Screenshots